JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 I was hanging out at a neighborhood friend’s house in the early 1980s.
 We both had Atari computers—I had an Atari 400 and he had an Atari 800—and we spent time copying games and trying to figure out how to play games we copied.

-You see, if you pirated a video game back then—in the pre-Internet age—you didn’t necessarily get an instruction manual telling you how the game worked or even what the basic contols were.
+You see, if you pirated a video game back then—in the pre-Internet age—you didn’t necessarily get an instruction manual telling you how the game worked or even what the basic controls were.
 Were there keys on the keyboard you had to use?
 What happened if you did this thing during this screen and that thing during another screen?
 All that kind of basic stuff you would know if you actually purchased the game outright.

 So part of the process of video game pirating—at least for me and my small circle of software pirating friends—was to do some primitive, improvised version of digital “forensics” with friends to figure out how these games worked.
 And when I say “digital” I don’t mean just 1s and 0s and bits and bytes.
 Often the hacking method we used was to just smash our hands across the keyboard to see what happened.
 It was a simple and effective method of figuring out how software worked without having to do things like decompile a binary and wade through raw, undocumented code.

 Anyway, I was over at my friend’s place playing and copying some video games which was a tedious process back then since storage media and devices were slow, tedious and unreliable at best.
-Even moreso for a poor kid like me who couln’t afford a disk drive at the time and only had a measely, slow data cassette tape drive to use.
+Even more-so for a poor kid like me who couldn’t afford a disk drive at the time and only had a measly, slow data cassette tape drive to use.

 So while we were waiting for games to copy, we’d often do other things teenagers did: Like listen to pop music and talk about nonsense and other bullshit.
 Like my friend’s new guitar.